 Cristiano achieved the Service Playing Certificate from the American Guild of Organists in June 2012, becoming a Certified Guild Member.
 A Celebration for Certified Guild Members was held by the AGO National Committee on Professional Certification (Kathleen Thomerson, director) on the AGO National Convention in Nashville, Tennessee, on July 4, 2012.

 His functions as a Graduate Assistant at ECU nominated him the piano & organ accompanist of the St. Cecilia Singers choir, accompanist for the Vocal Department, and a Recording Tech for the Fletcher Music Center, which included recording and editing concerts on CD and DVD, and live broadcasting them online.
 In 2012, he became a member of the ECU Chamber Singers, which toured the state of North Carolina on Spring 2012.

-Rizzotto is an active recitalist who frequently premières and performs the works of contemporary composers.
-Composers such as Carson Cooman, Composer in Residence at Harvard University, Aivars Kalējs, Organist at Rīgas Doms Cathedral in Rīga (Latvia), and Antoine Giovannini, Titular Organist at L’église Saint Vincent de Nay (France), have dedicated pieces to him.
+Dr. Rizzotto is an active recitalist who frequently premières and performs the works of contemporary composers.
+Composers such as Carson Cooman, Composer in Residence at Harvard University, Aivars Kalējs, Organist at Rīgas Doms Cathedral in Rīga (Latvia), Antoine Giovannini, Titular Organist at L’église Saint Vincent de Nay (France), and Robert Farrell have dedicated pieces to him.

 Cristiano and Clara Rizzotto married in Alaska in 2015 and are now the proud parents of Kristian Walter, born in June 2017.